Online Induction >> Contractor Orientation

 Contractor Orientation Benefits

-An online contractor orientation offers the easiest and most effective way of introducing a contractor into the organization.
+An online contractor orientation offers the easiest and most effective way of introducing a contractor into the organization and preparing them for their job task or activity on site before they actually arrive and start work on site.
 Commonly, it would be done before the contractor arrives on site and enables the contractor to upload important documents such as licenses and certifications, insurances and other important site materials.

 A contractor is hardly going to carry those sorts of materials around and with them when arriving on site.
 Instead, they can provide all compliance materials via the contractor orientation before they walk through the door to do the job.
 The organization is then satisified that the contractor is compliant and approved to work.